If you have a question let us know, and we’ll answer it!

 2 person relay teams will also be permitted with one of the team members doing 2 (any 2) of the disciplines – see below for further information.

-Our wonderful professional (but on the day volunteer) photographers will again be out on course and your entry fee will include some free photos that you can use on Facebook, etc (precise details to be worked out) as well as a very special medal and your fab goody bag!
+We hope to again have volunteer photographers out on the course and your entry fee will include these photos that you can use on Facebook, etc (precise details TBA) as well as a very special medal and your fab goody bag!

 Q: How many competitors will there be?